NoTranslationLayer/notranslationlayer.github.io/reflect.markdown

 ### Free CSV Export

 There is no lock-in to Reflect.
 Users are free to leave at any time; we want the qualities of the app to speak for themselves and serve the parts of you that want quality and control.

+### Free Integrations with other apps

+Other apps require subscriptions to get your data into their app.
+In **Reflect**, there is always a free way to get your data into **Reflect** and integrations with other apps are no exception.
+Follow our [tutorial](/reflect/tutorials/add-integration) to get started.